sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 	glite-wms-job-status https://wms2.grid.sara.nl:9000/JIVYfkMxtnRFWweGsx0XAA #replace with your jobID

-* Alternatively, if you have saved your jobIds into a file you can use the '-i' option and the filename as argument:
+* Alternatively, if you have saved your jobIds into a file you can use the ``-i`` option and the filename as argument:

   .. code-block:: bash